-🎉No long ass content post this time.
-Just a pure breakdown of actual strategies.
-Every single one of them deserves a post on its own (check the group I probably wrote about it before).
+No long ass content post this time.
+Just a pure breakdown of actual strategies that racked up $9000~ for a client from a single promo from email marketing.
+Every single one of them deserves a post on its own (check my older posts on the blog) I probably wrote about it before).

 - Multi-day promotion instead of single-day blast.

 - Initial stages were split-tested.

 - Highly segmented sending: firstly hot list, then active buyers, active non-buyers, non-active buyers, non-active non-buyers.

 - Not annoying: people who opened 1st email got only 1 more.
 People who didn’t open 1st email got two more.